uswds/uswds-site/_together/02-findings.md

 <div class="tablet:grid-offset-2 measure-4" markdown="1">
 {% include together/together-quote.html quote="[We’re] In the very early stage of thinking about equity and diversity in digital delivery." source="HISP Digital team member"%}

-Some teams could point to specific examples about how they created a more inclusive experience.[^1] Some of the things we heard included:
+Some teams could point to specific examples about how they created a more inclusive experience[^1].
+Some of the things we heard included:

 * A program that reviews all their images to ensure a diverse representation of people.
-* An agency that has added “non-binary” to questions asking users to self-identify biological sex.
 * An agency that is waiting for a clear directive prior to making any changes to personal information collected.
 * Several digital teams are actively working on adding languages other than English to their sites.

-* And many teams that are thinking about how to structure forms to support successful completion, even during times of stress or trauma.
+* And many teams are thinking about how to structure forms to support successful completion, even during times of stress or trauma.

 {% include together/together-quote.html quote="There is so much to learn that it is hard to be an expert." source="HISP design expert"%}